APHS works to provide a pathway for animals of the Texas Panhandle to find loving homes through adoption, foster, rescue and transport.

-The fee for dog and puppy adoption is $95.
-This fee covers the spay or neuter, 1st and 2nd set of vaccines, rabies vaccine, and a microchip.
+The fee for dogs range from $20.18-$100.
+This fee covers the spay or neuter, pain medication for the surgery, 1st - 2nd - 3rd DAPP vaccines, rabies vaccine, and a registered microchip.

-The fee for cat and kitten adoption is $85.
-This fee covers the spay or neuter, 1st and 2nd vaccines, rabies vaccine, feline combo test and microchip.
+The fee for a cat/kitten adoption is $75.
+This fee covers the spay or neuter, 1st - 2nd - 3rd vaccines, rabies vaccine, and a registered microchip.

-We ask that our dogs be INSIDE pets, members of the family.
-They are not guard dogs, or lawn ornaments, please keep that in mind during your search for a pet.
+Our dogs and cats must be INSIDE pets, and valued members of the family.
+They are not disposable, guard dogs or lawn ornaments so please keep that in mind during your search.

 We hope that we can help you find your next forever pet and look forward to seeing you in the shelter!